 We have a high-speed journey down the West Coast Main Line to Carnforth, hauled by a blue Class 86 electric locomotive.
-We then enjoy a circular steam tour from Carnforth outwards via the scenic Shap Fells to Carlisle and back via the Cumbria Coast.
-We return from Carnforth to London behind our blue electric locomotive.
+We then enjoy a circular steam tour from Carnforth outwards via the scenic Shap Fells to Carlisle and back via the Cumbrian Coast.

 We leave London Euston at around 07:00 with electric traction, and speed north along the West Coast Main Line (WCML).
 We stop to pick up passengers at Milton Keynes (where passengers from Watford Junction join by service train), Rugby (where passengers from Northampton join by service train), Nuneaton and Crewe.
 We continue north along the WCML to Preston, our final stop to pick up passengers.

 We pass through Lancaster and along the edge of Morecambe Bay before we arrive at Carnforth.
 Here, we will change over our electric locomotive for today’s steam locomotive, expected to be 45690 Leander.
 Leaving Carnforth, we pass the Brief Encounter café and commence the climb of our first severe gradient up to Grayrigg.
 We then travel through the beautiful Lune Gorge to Tebay, gaining speed for the ascent to Shap.
 This well-known section of the WCML has a gradient of 1 in 75 and in the former days of steam locomotives banking engines from Tebay were often used to assist trains.
 After crossing the Cumbrian Fells we descend to Penrith, and then head for Carlisle.
 There will be time available in Carlisle to explore this ancient city with its cathedral and castle, plus an assortment of shops and cafes.